SteffenKn/GitHub.JS-API/README.md

 #### Constructor

-- PullRequest(owner: Owner, repo: Repo, pullRequestNumber: number, configService?: ConfigService)
+- PullRequest(owner: IOwner, repo: IRepo, pullRequestNumber: number, configService?: ConfigService)
   - Parameters
     - owner
       - The owner of the repository that contains the pull request
-      - Type: Owner
+      - Type: IOwner
     - repo
       - The repository that contains the pull request
-      - Type: Repo
+      - Type: IRepo
     - pullRequestNumber
       - The number of the pull request
       - Type: number